yo-soy-dev/DriveWorth/README.md

 ## ⚠️ Disclaimer

-This project is for educational purposes only and the predicted price may not reflect actual market prices.
+This project is for educational purposes only and predictions may not reflect actual market prices.

 ---

+## ⭐ Support

-## ⭐ If you like this project, give it a star on GitHub!
+If you like this project, consider giving it a ⭐ on GitHub!